Consumer Medicine Information

-Do not take this medicine if you are pregnant.
+Do not take this medicine if you are pregnant or intend to be pregnant.
 If may affect your developing baby if you take it during pregnancy.

-Do not breastfeed if you are taking this medicine.
+Do not take this medicine if you are breastfeeding or plan to breastfeed.
 The active ingredient in Atenolol Sandoz passes into breast milk and there is a possibility that your baby may be affected.

 Do not take this medicine after the expiry date printed on the pack or if the packaging is torn or shows signs of tampering.
 If it has expired or is damaged, return it to your pharmacist for disposal.